Spartronics4915/2019-DeepSpace/DriveTuning.md

     Kf = ([Percent Output] * 1023) / [Velocity]

-Careful inspection reveals that Kf is expressed in units of motor-controller output/velocity.
-In other words, Volts/inches/second.
+Careful inspection reveals that Kf is expressed in percentage of motor-controller output/velocity.
+In other words, PctVbus/inches/second.
 Rewriting this we see:

     [Percent Output] * 1023 = Kf * Velocity